Yale-EEB723/finalproject/code.md

 ## The data

-**Data source**: All genomes and gff3 files were downloaded from Ensembl.
+**Data source**: All genomes and GFF3 files were downloaded from Ensembl.
 In general, only the toplevel assembly was available, so all synteny analysis was run on either toplevel or primary assemblies.
 GFF3 statistics were run on chromosomal level assemblies for Drosophila, Danio, Homo and Taeniopygia since the presence of many short scaffolds lacking annotated genes produced misleading results.

-**The genome versions I used:**
+**The genome versions:**
 Amphimedon queenslandica: Aqu1
 Capitella telata: Capitella telata v1.0
 Danio rerio: GRCz11